 Thrasio has a strict “no assholes” policy.
 It’s exactly what it sounds like.
-Carlos and Thrasio’s other Co-CEO, Josh Silberstein don’t believe anyone should have to work with jerks, regardless of seniority or longevity.
+Carlos doesn’t believe anyone should have to work with jerks, regardless of seniority or longevity.

 “I don’t like structure or schedule, but that’s just me.
-I like it to be more need-based and more fluid.”
+I like it to be more need-based and more fluid,” says Carlos.

 When you’re scraping by, it’s hard to let go of the money.
 But if you’re making a healthy profit and paying yourself a real wage, never do any job that normally pays less than an hourly wage you’re making or would accept for yourself.
 I.e. – if mowing your lawn can be done for $20/hour, and you’re making the equivalent of $100/hour, don’t you dare mow your own lawn.
 Take the energy you save and grow your revenue.

 Carlos has bought and sold several businesses.
-As have several senior leaders at Thrasio–like Caleb Light and David Toledo.
+As have several senior leaders at Thrasio, including Caleb Light and David Toledo.
 We know what it’s like to live with the stress of keeping the lights on.
-If you think you might be ready to move on to something else, reach out to us.

 For more on Stress Awareness Month, check out How Amazon FBA Sellers Stay Motivated and Who Should FBA Sellers & Entrepreneurs Hire First?